apache/incubator-devlake-website/docs/04-UserManuals/MIGRATIONS.md

 ## Table `migration_history`

 The table tracks migration scripts execution and schemas changes.
 From which, DevLake could figure out the current state of database schemas.
 ## How it Works
-1. check `migration_history` table, calculate all the migration scripts need to be executed.
+1. Check `migration_history` table, calculate all the migration scripts need to be executed.
-2. sort scripts by Version in ascending order.
+2. Sort scripts by Version in ascending order.
-3. execute scripts.
+3. Execute scripts.
-4. save results in the `migration_history` table.
+4. Save results in the `migration_history` table.